bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Finally, there was also a kind of *stretch goal* — the ability to extract more information from the page than just the headline.
 My aim was to make it possible to include things like image thumbnails in links to image-first sites like the wonderful [XKCD](https://xkcd.com/).

-Spoiler alert, I achieved that stretch goal!
+Spoiler alert: I achieved that stretch goal!
 That's why recent links to XKCD comics in the *Palate Cleaner* section of the Security Bits segments look like this:

 * [XKCD 3262: Sports Commentary](https://xkcd.com/3262)
    ![ADD A DESCRIPTION FOR THE VISUALLY IMPAIRED HERE](https://imgs.xkcd.com/comics/sports_commentary.png)